« return to job listing

 - Obtains and evaluates medical histories, performs physical examinations, performs theraputic and diagnostic procedures, and orders laboratory studies and radiographic studies as well as other special examinations

-- Counsel patients on medical problems, medications, expected outcomes of treatment, family planning, child care, diet and other therapeutic health matters
+- Counsels patients on medical conditions, expected outcomes, family planning, child care, diet, and other therpeutic preventative healh maintenance matters

-- Graduation from a Physician Assistant training program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) or its predecessors and acceptable to the Surgeon General, USAF
+- For entry into this specialty, graduation from a Physician Assistant training program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)

 - Certification by National Committee on Certification of Physician Assistants (NCCPA)

 - For those without a prior military service commission, completion of Commissioned Officer Training (COT) is mandatory.
 This 6-8 week course will familiarize you with military customs and courtesies, leadership, and your role as a military officer.